Last update to this section: June 2023

 2.3.8 Definition and role of COE observers

 Council members who serve as COE observers participate in the site visit for quality assurance purposes.
 The observers ensure the site visit is conducted appropriately, and answer the site team's questions regarding procedures and protocol.
 The COE observers do not participate in interviews with the college faculty, staff, and students, and do not contribute to the site team's deliberations or report.
 Council observers may not vote at the site visit.
-Current COE members serving as COE observers are recused from the COE discussion and vote about the accreditation status of the institution visited.
+Current COE members serving as COE observers may answer questions about the site visit, but do not participate in the COE deliberation or vote about the accreditation status of the institution visited.

 Veterinarians or professional educators serving in a leadership role in a veterinary accrediting body with which the AVMA has established a working relationship may observe a COE site visit.
 The COE will determine when such a working relationship exists.
 The participation of the observers selected by the COE must be approved by the dean.
 These observers must be competent in spoken and written English, must abide by policies for site visit observers and participants, including confidentiality agreements, assume full liability for their personal safety, and must pay all their expenses for participation in the visit.
 No more than 4 observers, including COE and guest observers, may attend a site visit.